BrickCraftDream/Shining-Mask-stuff/ble-protocol.md

 - ### `LIGHT`:
   - Description: Sets the brightness, lower brightness means less color accuracy in color depended modes, such as images, and higher brightness over `128` means more flickering due to the LEDs not being able to get that bright at the same flickering frequency.
 I personally keep it at a max of `100`
   - Hex of the ASCII name: `4c49474854`
+  - arguments:
-  - arguments: 1 byte represents the brightness (0-255)
+    - 1 byte for the brightness
 - ### `IMAG`:
   - Description: Displays the builtin image at the provided id.
 Everything above `0x69` will display out of bounds data, mostly partial frames of the builtin animations.
   - Hex of the ASCII name: `494d4147`
+  - arguments:
-  - arguments: 1 byte, represents the builtin image id to be displayed (0-255)
+    - 1 byte for the builtin image id to be displayed
 - ### `ANIM`:
   - Description: Plays the builtin animation at the provided id.
 Everything above `0x45` will display out of bounds data, mostly some random pixels.
 Strangely it still plays that data as an animation
   - Hex of the ASCII name: `414e494d`
+  - arguments:
-  - arguments: 1 byte, represents the builtin animation id to be displayed (0-255)
+    - 1 byte for the built-in animation id to be displayed
 - ### `DELE`:
   - Description: Deletes the given DIY images from the mask
   - Hex of the ASCII name: `44454c45`
+  - arguments:
-  - arguments: 1 byte gives the count of to be deleted DIY images and the rest give the DIY image ids of the images that should get deleted
+    - 1 byte for the count of the to be deleted DIY images
+    - max 10 bytes for the DIY image ids of the images that should get deleted

 - ### `PLAY`:
   - Description: Plays the given DIY images in order
   - Hex of the ASCII name: `504C4159`
-  - arguments: same as [`DELE`](#dele), but instead of deleting them, it just plays them in order
+  - arguments:
+    - 1 byte for the count of the to be played DIY images
+    - max 10 bytes for the DIY image ids of the images that should get played (in order)

 - ### `CHEC`:
   - Description: Command for checking how many DIY images are on the mask
   - Hex of the ASCII name: `43484543`
-  - arguments: triggers a response on the notify Characteristic, sending back the number of DIY images uploaded in one byte
+  - arguments: none, triggers a response on the notify Characteristic, sending back the number of DIY images uploaded in one byte

 -----------------------------------------------------------------